p2p-today/protocol/README.rst

 4. Must be capable of sending messages to specific nodes ✓
     1. And be able to optionally encrypt it (opt-in or opt-out)
 5. Should have public keys as address
-6. Should be able to support a Kademlia-like distributed hash table
+6. Should be able to support a `Kademlia`_-like distributed hash table
     1. This table should be able to have locks
     2. This table should be able to support atomic changes
     3. This table should be able to support diff-based changes